Writing Tip: Literary Elements

 Literary elements are the building blocks of fictional writing, of story.
 They are frequently confused with literary devices — and as some elements are considered devices, it only makes it more confusing.

-Now literary devices are a gadget, a tool used in building something, and are used in helping to build that story.
+As stated, literary elements are the components of story and must therefore be used in every story.
+A device, a gadget, a tool used in building something.
+In this case, a literary device is a tool used in helping to build a story.
 Just as you would not use a Robertson screwdriver every time you assemble something, you would not use a literary device in every story.
+Devices are not required, whereas the six major elements of fiction — character, plot, point-of-view, setting, style, and theme — are required every time.

 Story – Plot – Narrative